chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_headers_example.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following example shows an authentication request to |chef hosted|:
+The following example shows an authentication request:

 .. code-block:: http